0xD3AN/hall-monitor-dummy-form/README.md

 > Click on any of the "View Details" column command buttons to open a details view of the target patient.

-> The minium and maximum delay (in milliseconds) is configurable via the application settings XML file.
+> The minimum and maximum delay (in milliseconds) is configurable via the application settings XML file.

 ---